wdi-sg/gitbook-2018/05-express/express-auth/research/code.md

 This can be done in a **stand alone .js file**.
 Be aware that bcrypt takes time so it uses a callback.

-##Sequelize validations

-Implement a validation on ArticlePulse to require submitted comments to be between `20` and `200` characters.

-Test that it works.
-Use .catch() to send a message to the user.
-It can just use res.send() for now if you want.
-If you have extra time, try to make the message render on the page.

-##Sequelize hooks

-Use Sequelize hooks to convert all comments posted to your BlogPulse app to lowercase before they are created.
-The hook should be created in your model.

-If you have more time, try coming up with another use for a hook in the same project.
+##Validations

+Create a Model with LOTS of validations, to demonstrate the possibilities.
+Test that it works by sending a POST request in postman/curl and return the errors.

+##Hooks

+Create a Model and try out the various Hooks to change stuff at the various stages of the Lifecycle e.g. before and after create, update, destroy.

 ##Sessions

-Use sessions to implement a back button on your BlogPulse app.

-The link should be on the post page and link back to the home page OR author page depending on which page they came from.
+Use sessions to implement a back button for a simple App.
+The link should be on every page and and should navigate back to the page the user was previously on.

 ##Middleware